 - Sensitivity towards the bright light.

-There are certain tests available to diagnosis and to measure color vision deficiency in a patient.
-Doctors can easily diagnose color blindness by using the Ishihara Plate Test.
+There are certain tests available to diagnosis and to measure colour vision deficiency in a patient.
+Doctors can easily diagnose colour blindness by using the Ishihara Plate Test.

 Ishihara Plate test

-A test, which is most commonly used for routine color vision screening.
+A test, which is most commonly used for routine colour vision screening.
 This is present in all eye clinics and in schools.
-There are totally 38 plates of circles, which are created by irregular colored dots using two or more colors.
+There are totally 38 plates of circles, which are created by irregular coloured dots using two or more colours.
 During this diagnosis, patients are asked to identify the number on a plate.

-This test is mainly used to detect and determines the type and severity of the color blindness.
+This test is mainly used to detect and determines the type and severity of the colour blindness.

 Treatment for Colour Blindness

 Currently, there is no treatment for this syndrome.
-Photographic frames or filters and eyeglasses with contact lenses can be used to a certain extent to improve the dimension between some colors.
-A properly balanced diet can be followed to improve the symptoms of color blindness.
+Photographic frames or filters and eyeglasses with contact lenses can be used to a certain extent to improve the dimension between some colours.
+A properly balanced diet can be followed to improve the symptoms of colour blindness.

-Patients with the color blind syndrome face many difficulties in their daily life.
+Patients with the colour blind syndrome face many difficulties in their daily life.
 They may face difficulties in choosing fresh vegetables, fruits, flowers, differentiating the pulses, driving a car, selecting clothes and much more.
-The most common type of inherited color blindness is the red and green color blindness.
-As per the studies and medical records, red and green color blindness is seen more in men than in women.
-Blue color blindness is seen both in men and women.
+The most common type of inherited colour blindness is red and green colour blindness.
+As per the studies and medical records, red and green colour blindness is seen more in men than in women.
+Blue colour blindness is seen both in men and women.

-To learn more about color blindness and its treatment download Byju’s The Learning App.
+To learn more about colour blindness and its treatment download BYJU’S, The Learning App.